Lillian1070/showcase_sql_2/README.md

 *Note: This section is updated on 02/17/2025.*

-While reviewing my SQL query, I realized that the `DENSE_RANK()` logic can be performed in a single statement without a `WITH` clause, simplifying the SQL syntax.
+While reviewing my SQL query, I realized that the `DENSE_RANK()` function can be performed in a single statement without a `WITH` clause, simplifying the SQL syntax.

 ```sql